LoyolaChicagoBooks/introcs-csharp/rst/filesyntax.rst

 It is true if the filename exists.

-See :ref:`monodevelop-run-with` for testing SumFile.cs inside MonoDevelop.
+See :ref:`monodevelop-run-with` for testing sum_file.cs inside MonoDevelop.

 .. index::
    double: MonoDevelop; working directory